No underage or minor GAA to be allowed under Level 5 Covid-19 restrictions

 The resumption of intercounty GAA under Level 5 Covid-19 restrictions will only apply at senior level, with no underage or minor games to be allowed under the measures.

-New restrictions are set to come into force on Thursday, and according to reports only senior intercounty games are allowed to continue.
+New restrictions are set to come into force on Thursday, and according to reports from RTÉ only senior intercounty games are allowed to continue.

 This means Saturday’s Under-20 All-Ireland final between Galway and Dublin will no longer go ahead, as well as putting the brakes on the Under-20 hurling championship which got underway in Munster on Monday night.